amitojsingh366/Flappytoj/README.md

 A game i made cause i was bored.
 Simple [electron](https://www.electronjs.org) based flappybird ripoff

 ## How To Run
+- Download the release for your platform from [here](https://github.com/amitojsingh366/Flappytoj/releases/)
+- Exe for windows, dmg for macOS
+- Follow the instructions

 # License
 Flappytoj is licensed under the MIT License